botkevin/Error-Analysis-Tool/README.md

 # Error-Analysis-Tool
-This programs is meant to read error messages from floppy drives, format it, and direct it to the correct databse for collecting errors
+This programs is meant to read error messages from floppy drives, format it, and direct it to the correct database for collecting errors

 ## Dependencies
 - csv